theZhuLab/zhu_lab_website/_members/Makala-Faniel.md

   twitter: nan
 ---

 Makala has been graduated from UPenn Materials Science and Engineering program.
-As a PhD studeint at Cellular ans Molecular Biomechanics Laboratory, she studies biophysical properties of therapeutic molecules.
+As a PhD student at Cellular and Molecular Biomechanics Laboratory, she studies biophysical properties of therapeutic molecules.